carletes/python-tips/virtualenv-and-git/02-python-packaging/session.rst

 =======================

-Python source packages are just directory structures, bundled in Zip or Tar archives, which contain a top-level ``setup.py`` file describing its contents.
+Python source packages are just directory structures, bundled in Zip or Tar archives, which contain a top-level ``setup.py`` script describing its contents.

 Have a look at the `gribsloppy`_ toy package we developed a few sessions